 The ESD flavor of DOCSIS 4.0 ensures lower-than-usual latency, especially by reducing the latency speeds to under 5ms even in the most congested networks— all thanks to the beefier transmission channels in play.

-3. Backward Compatible
+3. Backward Compatibility

 Despite the talks regarding the Hybrid Fiber Cable setup, backward compatibility has to be one of the more important DOCSIS 4.0 specifications.
 This attribute would allow 90% of the existing US households to adopt the same if and when the technology is available for general consumption.
 In simple words, DOCSIS 4.0 will work with the existing cable or rather a coaxial infrastructure.